bbc/psammead/packages/components/psammead-media-player/README.md

 ```

 ## Accessibility notes
-This component is still in its initial alpha stages, and requires a full and extensive accessibility review.
+This component requires a `title` value for accessibilty best practices.
+It also should not have `scrolling="no"` added in the future as this is against a11y best practices.

 ## Contributing